nomadicj/nomadicj.github.io/_posts/2023-08-09-Team Composition | What team compositions should I be using to achieve my goals?.md

 - As individuals who are knowledgable and capable, they will likely be comfortable challenging norms and breaking rules that others can’t.
 They will likely be seen as being separate from the rest of your engineering team.
 Therefore their deployment on any given project should be reasonably short to avoid building a toxic “us and them” mentality in the overall engineering group.

 ## Holistic Service Teams - The “own that service” team
-More usually you will want a team that owns between one and three services, depending on the size, complexity and age of those services.
+More typically you will want a team that owns between one and three services, depending on the size, complexity and age of those services.
+This team will own a service performing all new feature development, maintenance and operational overhead of the services they have in their purview.
 #### Composition (Total 6 - 10 members)
 - Senior to Staff level tech lead to support others in their break down of work and to pre-digest the challenges around the challenge
 #### Work Style